tobinjt/johntobin.ie/content/blog/Overall_backup_strategy.md

     Sync](https://www.google.com/drive/download/backup-and-sync/) to back up all
     data including photos, for offsite backups without history.
-*   My iMac uses [Time Machine](https://support.apple.com/en-ie/HT201250) to back up to a locally attached hard disk, and each Mac laptop uses Time Machine to back up through the iMac, giving us onsite backups with history.
+*   My iMac uses [Time Machine](https://support.apple.com/en-ie/HT201250) to back up to a locally attached hard disk
-    Backups from laptops fail a lot, and so I [repair the backup volumes nightly](/blog/repairing_a_time_machine_backup_volume/), but occasionally
+*   With Mac OS Mojave remote Time Machine backups became so unreliable that I gave up on them; below is what I used to do.
-    they are corrupted badly enough that they cannot be repaired or Time Machine just refuses to back up to them until they have been reinitialised (with the resulting loss of history).
+    *   Each Mac laptop uses Time Machine to back up through the iMac, giving us onsite backups with history.
+Backups from laptops fail a lot, and so I [repair the backup volumes nightly](/blog/repairing_a_time_machine_backup_volume/), but occasionally they are corrupted badly enough that they cannot be repaired or Time Machine just refuses to back up to them until they have been reinitialised (with the resulting loss of history).
 I haven't needed to restore from them for real, but a test restore has worked in the past; I don't have any confidence in these backups, but they're almost free so I might as well have them.
 *   On my hosting, the databases used for Wordpress are [backed up locally](/blog/backing_up_a_wordpress_database/) every hour, and my iMac rsyncs those backups down every hour.
 The database dumps are included in